 First, you need to structure daytime feedings so that your little one is getting all the calories and nutrition they need during the day.
 If you eliminate nighttime feedings, you need to make up for it during the day, or your baby is going to wake up hungry.
 Dr. Barnett recommends milk feeding every 2.5-3 hours and 3 solid feedings a day, if your baby has started solids.

 Second, you want your baby to fall asleep independently at the beginning of the night.
 A baby who falls asleep on their own is more likely to settle themselves in the night without your intervention.
-They’ll find their own way back to sleep rather than looking to food or comfort.
+They’ll find their own way back to sleep rather than looking for food or comfort.
 If you need some help getting your baby to fall asleep on their own, check out our post on raising an independent sleeper.

 How to Night Wean